Welcome to the Simmons-Bond Inn Bed & Breakfast

 The plans having already been purchased, Mr. Simmons decided to squeeze the mansion onto a 100' x 100' city lot, taking almost every inch of it.
 Little else is known of Mr. Simmons, but his legacy lives on in the gorgeous quarter-sawn oak panels that line the main floor of the house to this day.
 The heavy oak pocket doors, flooring, pillars, and grand staircase are the hallmarks of a lumberman's home.
 The carved oak newel post, dental work, and the nine fireplaces speak not only of his wealth and success, but of his love for wood.

 Mrs. Simmons, or "Mammy" as she was called, loved the house and took meticulous care of the her.
-She kept and milked cows out back where the library stands now, and she was a phenomenal cook.
+She kept and milked cows out back where the library stands now, and she was a phenomenal cook, as is the current owner and lady of the house, Bella, continuing her passionate legacy.

 What is now an oak built-in china cabinet, once served as a pie safe, and was filled with her desserts, namely cakes she made in the shape of an "M" for her namesake "Mammy".
 Long before the present-day bed and breakfast opened, Mammy often took in boarders.
 From the very beginning, this house has loved its guests.